22 Early Spring Perennial Flowers (Vibrant Bloomers)

 - To add dimension, consider adding flowering trees and shrubs to your perennial garden.
 The height and width of various shrubs will add interest and variety, as well as shade in the summer for heat sensitive plants.
 Dogwood trees, lilacs, rhododendron and camellia are all wonderful options.

 - Lastly, go slow and don’t hesitate to add a few flowers or plants year by year.
 You don’t have to plant it all in one season, so view your landscape as a beautiful canvas that will grow in color over time.
+Get our beginner’s guide to flower gardening here!

 Conclusion

-We hope you enjoyed visiting with us today and learning all about perennial flowers that bloom.
+I hope you enjoyed visiting with us today and learning all about perennial flowers that bloom.

 Happy planting!